 The washing machine was produced in great detail, showing the controls and hoovermatic label.
 It also came with a hose, which mine does not have, long gone I expect.

-The washing machine on the left is Jenny’s Home, on the right Triang.
-Although neither are complete, it does show how the colour has changed.
+Although neither of the washing machines are complete, it does show how the colour has changed over the years.

-These are the bases of the above washing machines, notice now that the Triang model is ‘Made in the United Kingdom’, and the Jenny’s Home model is ‘Made in Ireland’.
+These are the bases of the above washing machines, the older of the two is ‘Made in the United Kingdom’, and the newer model is ‘Made in Ireland’.

 PRESTCOLD FRIDGE 1034

-The Jennys Home Refridgerator is made from plastic, with a metal insert, with two plastic shelves.
+The Jennys Home Refrigerator is made from plastic, with a metal insert, with two white plastic shelves.

 Space-saving is probably more important in a dolls’ house kitchen than anywhere else on earth; and in this the practical, home-making doll is adequately catered for by the inimitable Tri-ang kitchen units.
 Here also, we find the most up-to-date brightly-coloured stewpans, frying pans and whistling kettle.
 The kitchen table and chairs are scientifically designed, and Tri-ang has the latest thing in refrigerators as well as the traditional irreplaceable stepladder.